-Auditors appointment (resolution 6)
+Auditors appointment (resolution 7)

 The Company is required at each general meeting at which accounts are presented to appoint auditors to hold office until the next such meeting.
-The Board, on the recommendation of the Audit Committee recommends the appointment of PKF Littlejohn LLP who have expressed their willingness act as auditor and a resolution to appoint them has been proposed at the Annual General Meeting.
+The Board, on the recommendation of the Audit Committee recommends the re-appointment of PricewaterhouseCoopers LLP who have expressed their willingness to continue in office as auditor and a resolution to re-appoint them has been proposed at the Annual General Meeting.

-Auditor fees (resolution 7)
+Auditor fees (resolution 8)